openstax/napkin-notes/jp/beta-setup-demo.md

   * Makes me wonder if we need to disable social login for school users or somehow require that they set up a password authentication, in the likely case that their school blocks facebook etc.
 9. Go back to user search and search for "admin" and see that Jimbo's password can be changed.

-## As Jimbo, See Student Roster / Book Content
+## As Jimbo as Teacher, See Student Roster / Book Content

 1. Go back to Tutor
 2. As Jimbo, click "Main Dashboard" from admin menu